datumorphism/datumorphism.github.io/content/til/programming/python/python-datetime-on-different-os.md

 '197-09'
 ```

-This is a difference between linux and mac.
+There is a difference between linux and mac.

 There is another example: https://repl.it/@emptymalei/Strange-Datetime-Parser-in-Python